How To Run Great Private Events During the Holidays

 Gramercy Tavern's private events page on their website.

-Momo has found online software for event management helpful to staying on top of tasks since it helps keep everything in a central location.
-An old-school notebook is cute, but makes it harder to share information quickly and accurately with your staff and event host.
+Momo has found online software for event management helpful for staying on top of tasks since it helps keep everything in a central location.
+An old-school notebook is cute but makes it harder to share information quickly and accurately with your staff and event host.
 There are many digital tools to help manage private events—BentoBox offers online event management features for your website, which helps save you time and keeps you organized all at once.